 You can find another lesson on Black Britain called: How much difference did Scarman make to the lives of Black Britain’s since 1981?
-Both demonstrate how much easier it is to select and move information to turn it into evidence on a PC.
+All of these lessons demonstrate how much easier it is to select and move information to turn it into evidence on a PC.

 How to improve blended learning guide